Data-driven state-space and Koopman operator models of coherent state dynamics on invariant manifolds: Results

 \subsubsection{Travelling wave (TW) at $\Rey=10$}

-Figure 1a shows the singular values $\sigma_i$ resulting from performing the SVD on the covariance matrix of the latent data matrix $\textbf{z}$ generated with IRMAE-WD for a TW with period $T=161.45$.
+Figure \ref{TW_figure}a shows the singular values $\sigma_i$ resulting from performing the SVD on the covariance matrix of the latent data matrix $\textbf{z}$ generated with IRMAE-WD for a TW with period $T=161.45$.
 The singular values for $i>2$ drop to $\approx10^{-6}$ indicating that $d_\IM=2$.
-This is the right embedding dimension for a TW, as the embedding dimension for a limit cicle is two.
+This is the right embedding dimension for a TW, as the embedding dimension for a limit cycle is two.

 Once, we have found the mapping to the manifold coordinates, we apply both the function and state approaches, evolving the same initial condition forward in time out to 5000 time units (e.g., $30.96$ periods).
 Figure \ref{TW_figure}b shows the eigenvalues, $\lambda_k$, of the approximated Koopman operator (with $50$ dictionary elements), and some of them are located on the unit circle, i.e., $|\lambda_k|=1$, implying that the dynamics will not decay.
 Any contributions from an eigenfunction with $|\lambda_k| < 1$ decay as $t \rightarrow \infty $, and the fact that the dynamics live on an attractor, prohibits any $\lambda_k$ from having $|\lambda_k| > 1$.
+As shown in the magnified view of figure \ref{TW_figure}b, the eigenvalues of the Koopman operator yields eigenvalues that are multiples to its fundamental frequency (in agreement with \citet{mezic2005spectral}).
+We also observe eigenvalues within the unit circle, a phenomenon that seems counterintuitive given that the dynamics are on-attractor, after transient have decayed; thus, all eigenvalues should inherently be on the unit circle.
+We attribute this characteristic to be an artefact of EDMD-DL as it has also been observed by \citet{edmd_dl_ad}.
+Several approaches have been proposed to address this issue by explicitly constraining the eigenvalues to unity, as explored by \citet{piDMD} and \citet{mpEDMD}.

 Figure \ref{TW_figure}c displays the spatial energy spectrum of the dynamics from the data and both data-driven time-evolution methods, demonstrating that both approaches capture faithfully the largest scales (with a peak in $k_y=2$ corresponding to the forcing) up to a drop of three orders of magnitude that reaffirms the accuracy of both the NODE and the Koopman predictions.
 However, the models cannot capture the highest wavenumbers (smallest scales), $k\geq 11$, of the system (e.g., the discrepancies observed in the highest wavenumbers are a consequence of the dimension reduction performed through IRMAE-WD).
 To further evaluate the accuracy of our method to capture the long-time dynamics, we compare the average rate of dissipation and input between the true data and the models.
 For the true data, $\it{D}=I=0.267350$, and both the NODE and Koopman approaches reproduce these with relative errors of $<10^{-4}$.
 Finally, figure \ref{TW_figure}d shows vorticity field snapshots of the system data and predictions after 5000 time units.
 Both the Koopman and NODE approaches are capable of capturing accurately the dynamics of the system in $\mathcal{M}$, enabling accurate predictions over extended time periods.